bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/WhatIsBareos.rst

 Job
-   :index:`[TAG=Job] <single: Job>` A Bareos Job is a configuration resource that defines the work that Bareos must perform to backup or restore a particular Client.
+   :index:`\ <single: Job>` A Bareos Job is a configuration resource that defines the work that Bareos must perform to backup or restore a particular Client.
 It consists of the Type (backup, restore, verify, etc), the Level (full, differential, incremental, etc.), the FileSet, and Storage the files are to be backed up (Storage device, Media Pool).
 For more details, see the :ref:`DirectorResourceJob` in the Director chapter of this document.

 Monitor
-   :index:`[TAG=Monitor] <single: Monitor>` The program that interfaces to all the daemons allowing the user or system administrator to monitor Bareos status.
+   :index:`\ <single: Monitor>` The program that interfaces to all the daemons allowing the user or system administrator to monitor Bareos status.

 Resource
-   :index:`[TAG=Resource] <single: Resource>` A resource is a part of a configuration file that defines a specific unit of information that is available to Bareos.
+   :index:`\ <single: Resource>` A resource is a part of a configuration file that defines a specific unit of information that is available to Bareos.
 It consists of several directives (individual configuration statements).
 For example, the Job resource defines all the properties of a specific Job: name, schedule, Volume pool, backup type, backup level, ...

 Restore
-   :index:`[TAG=Restore] <single: Restore>` A restore is a configuration resource that describes the operation of recovering a file from backup media.
+   :index:`\ <single: Restore>` A restore is a configuration resource that describes the operation of recovering a file from backup media.
 It is the inverse of a save, except that in most cases, a restore will normally have a small set of files to restore, while normally a Save backs up all the files on the system.
 Of course, after a disk crash, Bareos can be called upon to do a full Restore of all files that were on the system.

 Schedule
-   :index:`[TAG=Schedule] <single: Schedule>` A Schedule is a configuration resource that defines when the Bareos Job will be scheduled for execution.
+   :index:`\ <single: Schedule>` A Schedule is a configuration resource that defines when the Bareos Job will be scheduled for execution.
 To use the Schedule, the Job resource will refer to the name of the Schedule.
 For more details, see the :ref:`DirectorResourceSchedule` in the Director chapter of this document.

 Service
-   :index:`[TAG=Service] <single: Service>` This is a program that remains permanently in memory awaiting instructions.
+   :index:`\ <single: Service>` This is a program that remains permanently in memory awaiting instructions.
 In Unix environments, services are also known as daemons.

 Storage Coordinates
-   :index:`[TAG=Storage Coordinates] <single: Storage Coordinates>` The information returned from the Storage Services that uniquely locates a file on a backup medium.
+   :index:`\ <single: Storage Coordinates>` The information returned from the Storage Services that uniquely locates a file on a backup medium.
 It consists of two parts: one part pertains to each file saved, and the other part pertains to the whole Job.
 Normally, this information is saved in the Catalog so that the user doesn’t need specific knowledge of the Storage Coordinates.
 The Storage Coordinates include the File Attributes (see above) plus the unique location of the information on the backup Volume.

 Storage Daemon
-   :index:`[TAG=Storage Daemon] <single: Storage Daemon>` The Storage daemon, sometimes referred to as the SD, is the code that writes the attributes and data to a storage Volume (usually a tape or disk).
+   :index:`\ <single: Storage Daemon>` The Storage daemon, sometimes referred to as the SD, is the code that writes the attributes and data to a storage Volume (usually a tape or disk).

 Session
-   :index:`[TAG=Session] <single: Session>` Normally refers to the internal conversation between the File daemon and the Storage daemon.
+   :index:`\ <single: Session>` Normally refers to the internal conversation between the File daemon and the Storage daemon.
 The File daemon opens a session with the Storage daemon to save a FileSet or to restore it.
 A session has a one-to-one correspondence to a Bareos Job (see above).

 Verify
-   :index:`[TAG=Verify] <single: Verify>` A verify is a job that compares the current file attributes to the attributes that have previously been stored in the Bareos Catalog.
+   :index:`\ <single: Verify>` A verify is a job that compares the current file attributes to the attributes that have previously been stored in the Bareos Catalog.
 This feature can be used for detecting changes to critical system files similar to what a file integrity checker like Tripwire does.
 One of the major advantages of using Bareos to do this is that on the machine you want protected such as a server, you can run just the File daemon, and the Director, Storage daemon, and
    Catalog reside on a different machine.
 As a consequence, if your server is ever compromised, it is unlikely that your verification database will be tampered with.

    Verify can also be used to check that the most recent Job data written to a Volume agrees with what is stored in the Catalog (i.e. it compares the file attributes), \*or it can check the Volume contents against the original files on disk.

 Retention Period
-   :index:`[TAG=Retention Period] <single: Retention Period>` There are various kinds of retention periods that Bareos recognizes.
+   :index:`\ <single: Retention Period>` There are various kinds of retention periods that Bareos recognizes.
 The most important are the File Retention Period, Job Retention Period, and the Volume Retention Period.
 Each of these retention periods applies to the time that specific records will be kept in the Catalog database.
 This should not be confused with the time that the data saved to a Volume is valid.

    The File Retention Period determines the time that File records are kept in the catalog database.
 This period is important for two reasons: the first is that as long as File records remain in the database, you can "browse" the database with a console program and restore any individual file.
 Once the File records are removed or pruned from the database, the individual files of a backup job can no longer be "browsed".
 The second reason for carefully choosing the File Retention Period is because the volume of the database File records use the most storage space in the database.
 As a consequence, you must ensure that regular "pruning" of the database file records is done to keep your database from growing too large.
 (See the Console prune command for more details on this subject).